How Stephanie Gordon Found Her Perfect Career Fit After MMJC

 One of the "coolest" places Stephanie has been to is Brandon, Manitoba.
-When she traveled there for a potato conference, it was -39C.
+When she travelled there for a potato conference, it was -39C.

 “Sometimes [farmers] will see something on the farm and they’ll be like, ‘Oh.
 This is just a normal, everyday thing.’
 But I’ll see it and I’ll be like, ‘This is extraordinary!’”

 Stephanie has been surprised to learn in the agricultural industry print is alive and popular.
 This is partly because the internet in many rural communities is not dependable.
 At the same time, podcasts and radio are huge; farmers are listening to audio stories while driving their tractors.

 “I think it’s important when you look at the media landscape to not only look at it through your own subjective lens,” Stephanie says.
 “Once you start getting into niche industries and niche audiences, you start to realize that consumption habits vary greatly.”

 Stephanie’s job as editor includes podcasting, working with freelancers, updating the website, posting to social media and attending industry events.
 She gives credit to Western’s master's-level communication and journalism program for giving her the tools to manage all aspects of her multifaceted job.

 For Stephanie, the community in London, at Western and in the classroom, “really gives you a diversified skill set—you feel confident in your ability to be set free into the world.”